syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-generate.md

 ![Expired License](licensing-images/expired-license.png)

-N> Refer to the [Usage and Features of Syncfusion Claim License Key Page](https://support.syncfusion.com/kb/article/18842/what-are-the-usage-and-features-of-syncfusion-claim-license-key-page#scenarios:) section for detailed instructions on claim license key process.
+N> Refer to the [Usage and Features of Syncfusion Claim License Key Page](https://support.syncfusion.com/kb/article/18842/what-are-the-usage-and-features-of-syncfusion-claim-license-key-page#scenarios) section for detailed instructions on the claim license key process.

 ## See Also